 Borneo's sunshine, vivid rainforests, and a laid-back attitude are the perfect ingredients for outdoor festivals.
 The friendly people certainly know how to throw a party; festivals in Borneo are usually vibrant events with food, music, and good times for both locals and visitors!

-You can find festivals in Borneo practically any time of year.
+You can find festivals in Borneo practically any time of year, with a vibe that completely diverges from that of festivals in the rest of Malaysia.
 With such a mix of indigenous cultures and religions, there is always something to celebrate.

 The Rainforest World Music Festival is one of the largest music festivals in Southeast Asia.
 Held every year just outside of Kuching, the three-day concert features bands from nearly every continent.
 Musicians from all over the world showcase their traditional instruments in workshops throughout the day before the headlining bands take to the two main stages in the evening.